A Closer Look at Venous Ulcers

 5. Venous stasis dermatitis

-If you don’t treat the edema, you may develop venous stasis dermatitis — a change in color around your ankles and lower legs that results from the pressure bursting blood vessels.
+If you don’t treat the edema, you may develop venous stasis dermatitis — a change in color around your ankles and lower legs that results from the pressure-bursting blood vessels.
 The areas appear brown or red due to hemosiderin deposits — a breakdown product of hemoglobin.
 The skin may also turn scaly, shiny, or thickened, and it may scar.

 6. Venous ulcers